New condo development aims to ease Phippsburg housing crunch

 Syphers explained that each home is custom-made.
 After signing a contract, clients tour the showroom to make selections based on personal needs.
 Although a ranch option is available, a buyer with disabilities could have the doorframes customized for the right fit.

-Each of the Balsam, Adler, and Willow models includes a 2-car garage, but their square footage and bed/bath ratio vary.
+Each of the Balsam, Adler and Willow models includes a two-car garage, but their square footage and bed/bath ratios vary.

 Send questions/comments to the editors.